 • It is possible that a clay mould may crack during casting and the molten metal escape.
-Consequently it is important that the clay crucibles and the casting area are positioned so that should this happen there is no possibility for any materials to be set alight by the molten alloy or any chance of contact with personnel.
+It is therefore important that the clay crucibles and the casting area are positioned such that should this happen there is no possibility for any materials to be set alight by the molten alloy or any chance of contact with personnel.

 • The acids used in making the etch are dangerous.
 HF in particular is a very severe poisonous acid.
 An HF burn is extreme and occurs by rapid movement of HF along cell boundaries, causing severe damage.
 Washing is largely ineffective.
-In the event of an HF burn a special cream should be applied.
-Check this cream is at hand.
+In the event of an HF burn a special gel should be applied.
+Check this gel is at hand.
 Etchants should be used in a fume cupboard wearing a lab coat, gloves and glasses.
-The etchants containing HF are going to be applied by trained technical staff only, the students may observe the process.
+The etchants containing HF are going to be applied by trained technicians only, the students may observe the process.